Erez Gilad

 About

-Prof. Erez Gilad
+Professor Erez Gilad

-Reactor Physics & Neutron Transport Group
+Reactor Physics and Neutron Transport Group

-Department of Nuclear Engineering
+Department of Nuclear Engineering, Chair

 Ben-Gurion University of the Negev

-I am a professor in the Department of Nuclear Engineering at Ben-Gurion University of the Negev (BGU) and the founding director of the Klein Institute for Nuclear Science & Engineering (KINS&E), a leading research center for advanced nuclear science, engineering education, and applied research.
-I am also the head of the Reactor Physics & Neutron Transport research group at Ben-Gurion University of the Negev.
-My research focuses on fundamental core physics, including experimental core physics, neutron transport theory and methods, and in-core fuel management.
+I am a professor of Reactor Physics in the Department of Nuclear Engineering at Ben-Gurion University of the Negev and the founding director of the Klein Institute for Nuclear Science and Engineering (KINS&E), an interdisciplinary research institute dedicated to advanced nuclear science.
+I also lead the Reactor Physics and Neutron Transport research group at Ben-Gurion University of the Negev.